Left Blog

 What’s the alternative?

 The pursuit of justice first.
 More equality.
-Equality is the glue of friendship and trust.
-Will this break a law of nature?
+Equality is the glue of friendship and bonding and trust.

-But it is a strange and difficult task to create amity and equity out of the conservative mind.
-To try to salvage trust from a gladiator mentality.
+Recognized, it is a difficult task to create amity and equity out of the conservative mind.
+Trying to salvage trust from a gladiator mentality.
+But this is the liberal mission: to put those detructive values in reverse.
+We in this vastly unequal society have everything to gain from equality of conditions.

-These are liberal values: Resurrect justice first.
-Tear down the paradoxes that make life goals at the expense of others.
-Tear down this vile institution of man-against-man, we are pursuing human happiness, we are not animals.
-Mend our national spirit.
+These are liberal values: Resurrect justice.
+Tear down the paradoxes that make life worth living only at the expense of others.
+Tear down this toxic institution of man-against-man.

-Notes 1.
-Terkel, S. (1972) Working NY: New Press 2.
+Notes.
+1. Terkel, S. (1972) Working NY: New Press 2.
 Ehrenreich, B. (2005) Bait and switch NY: Metropolitan Books 3.
 Lane, R. (2004) The fear of equality, in Political psychology Eds.
 J. Jost, N. Sidanius.
 NY: Psychology Press, p.
-217. 4.
-Friedman, M. (1962) Capitalism and freedom Chicago: The University of Chicago Press.
+217.

 Share/Save/Bookmark//

-5 Comments »
+7 Comments »

 1. Wait, how are you going to achieve, let alone maintain equality between people who are for all intents and purposes unequal?!
 I understand corporatism is evil due to its global scale however the key is less government.
 Without big government the globalist corporations would wither on the vine, and localism could flourish.